Everything You Need to Know About Cabinet Grade Plywood: A Comprehensive Guide

 Inspecting for Quality

-When selecting furniture plywood, carefully inspect the plywood for defects.
+When selecting furniture plywood, carefully inspect the ply for defects.
 Look for:

 • Visible imperfections: A smooth, even surface with no visible knots, gaps, or holes.
-Imperfections can be found in lower-grade plywood but should be absent in high-quality plywood.
+Imperfections can be found in lower-grade pressed wood board but should be absent in high-quality plywood.

 • Finish: The surface should be flawless and smooth, allowing for easy sanding or finishing.